Flipping text with framer-motion

 That's a lot of code so let's break it down:

-1. We define the variants object that will be used to animate the text.
+object that will be used to animate the text. - We create the

-3. We added a state variable index to keep track of the current word to show.
+to keep track of the current word to show. - We use the

 Using the TextLoop component